Irrotational Contact Fields: Test Cases

-The conveyor belt case in the previous section is the most favorable to the Lagged model given that the normal force is in steady state, and the Lagged model is exact for this condition.
-Therefore, in this section we introduce a test case with collision, and therefore a sudden change in contact forces, to stress test the performance of the models.
+The conveyor belt case from the previous section favors the Lagged model due to the steady-state normal force, where the Lagged model is exact.
+Here, we introduce a collision test to evaluate approximations under sudden contact force changes.

-In this case a $0.5\text{ kg}$ steel sphere $5\text{ cm}$ in diameter is let into a free fall from an initial height of $5\text{ cm}$ with an initial horizontal velocity $U_0=2\text{ m/s}$, Fig. \ref{fig:sphere_shematic}.
-Friction between the sphere and the ground is $\mu=0.5$.
-The sphere's horizontal speed is large enough that when it reaches the ground it first establishes a sliding contact.
-Friction against the ground imparts angular momentum to the sphere and the contact eventually transitions to a rolling contact.
-From then on, the friction force is zero and no longer dissipates energy.
-As before, we model a compliant contact with stiffness $k=10^{7}\text{ N/m}$ and dissipation constants $d=500\text{ s/m}$ and $\tau_d=\times10^{-3}\text{ s}$.
+In this test, a $0.5\text{ kg}$ steel sphere $5\text{ cm}$ in diameter falls from a height of $5\text{ cm}$ with an initial horizontal velocity $U_0=2\text{ m/s}$, see Fig. \ref{fig:sphere_schematic}.
+Friction with the ground is $\mu=0.5$.
+Upon impact, the sphere slides, and then transitions to rolling as friction induces angular momentum.
+After this transition, friction ceases to dissipate energy.
+We model compliant contact with stiffness $k=10^{7}\text{ N/m}$ and dissipation constants $d=500\text{ s/m}$ and $\tau_d=10^{-3}\text{ s}$.

-Figure \ref{fig:cylinder_contact_velocity_and_force} shows the resulting contact velocity and force for each model using a step size $\delta t=2\times10^{-3}\text{ s}$.
-From the forces, we see that both SAP and Similar start making contact earlier.
-This is due to the \emph{action at a distance} artifact of these convex approximations.
-In particular, SAP starts making contact even earlier than the Similar model due to the constant term $\tau_d\mu\Vert\vf{v}_t\Vert$ in Eq. \eqref{eq:sap_gliding_offset} that does not vanish as the step size is reduced.
-In Fig. \ref{fig:cylinder_contact_velocity_and_force} we see that the cylinder slides from when contact starts until about $t=0.07\text{ s}$, when contact transitions to stiction and the cylinder rolls.
-While the normal velocity goes to zero almost immediately with the Lagged model, with SAP and Similar models the normal velocity is affected by the slip velocity, and it only goes to zero, as it should, when the contact transitions to stiction.
-During this transition to from sliding to stiction, we observe the same quick transient on the normal force we observed in the conveyor belt problem.
-Once again, the Lagged model does not exhibit this artifact.
+Figure \ref{fig:cylinder_contact_velocity_and_force} shows contact velocity and force computed with $\delta t=2\times10^{-3}\text{ s}$.
+In the force plots, both SAP and Similar initiate contact earlier due to the \emph{action at a distance} artifact in these convex models, with SAP engaging even earlier due to the non-vanishing term $\tau_d\mu\Vert\vf{v}_t\Vert$ in \eqref{eq:sap_gliding_offset} \reviewquestion{Q7}{(Section \ref{sec:gliding_artifact})}.
+The sphere slides from initial contact until about $t=0.07\text{ s}$, when it transitions to rolling.
+While Lagged brings normal velocity to zero almost instantly, SAP and Similar models link normal velocity to slip velocity, only reaching zero at stiction.
+During the sliding-to-stiction transition, we observe a rapid normal force spike, as with the conveyor belt problem.
+This artifact is absent with the Lagged approximation.